PrincetonACM/princetonacm.github.io/events/teddy/index.markdown

 The main programmer does most of the programming and explains what they're doing.
 It’s their project that you’re working on.
 They gratefully responds to the secondary programmer's questions and suggestions.
 Meanwhile the secondary programmer watches the primary programmer and provides helpful feedback, questions, and suggestions.

 Interested?
 Join the Teddy Bear hype train!
-More information and an FAQ can be found [here](http://princetonacm.com/2013/teddy-bear-programming/).
+Email us at [ptonacm@princeton.edu](mailto:ptonacm@princeton.edu) to learn more and get involved with Teddy Bear Programming.